fwupd/fwupd/plugins/logitech-bulkcontroller/README.md

+---
-# Logitech Video Collaboration
+title: Plugin: Logitech Bulk Controller — Video Collaboration
+---

 ## Introduction

-This plugin can upgrade the firmware on Logitech Video Collaboration products (Rally Bar and Rally Bar Mini), using USB bulk transfer.
+This plugin can upgrade the firmware on Logitech Video Collaboration products (Rally Bar and RallyBar Mini), using USB bulk transfer.

 ## Firmware Format